alvinnnnnnnnnn/MentalHealth-LLM/README.md

 ## Solution
 Used `SmolLM2-360M-Instruct` from Hugging Face, and trained it on the custom dataset from above.

+Visit this [page](https://huggingface.co/alvinwongster/LuminAI) for the uploaded model on Hugging Face, because the final model results are too large to post onto github

 ## Model Metrics
 To evaluate the chatbot's performance based on our use case, the following weighted metrics system was used: